 Attwood believes that the administration must also take responsibility in this process.
 “The literature will show you that any organization, be it a school or otherwise, that takes this issue on successfully, [can do so] because the leadership is on board,” Attwood says.
 “The leadership…creates an environment in which everybody can keep learning with and from each other in order to build that community.”

-Learn more about how educators can promote equity in the classroom—along with the best practices for addressing other real-life problems within organizations in today’s evolving society—within a Doctor of Education degree at Northeastern University.
+Learn more about how educators can promote equity in the classroom—along with the best practices for addressing other real-life problems within organizations in today’s evolving society—within Northeastern’s Doctor of Education program.